lamanno-epfl/tomographer/README.md

 ### Example Usage

-From tomography-project, one can run the following command:
+From tomographer, one can run the following command:

 ```python3 tomography/tomorun.py -c path_to_config.hdf5 -i path_to_inputs.hdf5 -g /list_of_genes.txt -o /path_to_output.hdf5 -a  /path_to_/alpha_beta_output.hdf5 ```